uzh-rpg/rpg_esim/README.md

 ```
 You can find a pdf of the paper [here](http://rpg.ifi.uzh.ch/docs/CORL18_Rebecq.pdf).
 If you use any of this code, please cite this publication.

+## Python Bindings
+Python bindings for the event camera simulator can be found [here](https://github.com/uzh-rpg/rpg_vid2e).
+We now also support GPU support for fully parallel event generation!

 ## Features

 - Accurate event simulation, guaranteed by the tight integration between the rendering engine and the event simulator